Therapy (Fitzek novel)

 Therapy is a psychological thriller and the debut novel by novelist Sebastian Fitzek published in 2006.
 The novel has already sold eight million copies worldwide.
 In addition, the novel held the number one spot on the German magazine Spiegel's bestseller list for several weeks.
+In 2023 it was adapted into a TV series titled Sebastian Fitzek's Therapy.

 Plot

 Josy, the twelve-year-old daughter of the renowned psychiatrist Viktor Larenz, seems to have disappeared without trace after one of her numerous visits to the doctor.
 At this point, she has been suffering from an illness for months, the cause of which no doctor has been able to determine.
 Larenz notices Josy's disappearance and in his rage suffers a nervous breakdown.
 The investigations remain unsuccessful, Larenz and his wife Isabell live for years without any sign of life from their daughter.

 Four years later, Larenz, who is no longer practicing, agrees to an interview in order to come to terms with the past and retreats to the island of Parkum.
 There he is tracked down by a beautiful stranger who pretends to be Anna Spiegel and asks him to treat her.
 At first reluctantly, Larenz begins therapy when Anna tells him about her illness: She is a writer and suffers from schizophrenia; all her novel characters manifest themselves in her life.
 Lately, among them is also a little girl named Charlotte, who, like Josy, is terminally ill.
 She is also the character from an unfinished fairy tale manuscript.